TAPESTRY ACTIVATION VIDEO IS BELOW

 In reception we use a weather related reward system.
 The children all begin the day on the sunshine.
 If they have worked particularly hard or been extra helpful or kind their name may be moved up to the star.
 If for any reason the children have behaved inappropriately, their name will be moved onto the rainbow (they will receive a warning) and if this behaviour persists their name will be moved onto the raincloud.
-If this happens regularly, the child will be sent to see Mr Gibbons.
+If this happens regularly, the child will be sent to see Mrs Furlong.

 Each week we also have a star of the week who gets to take our class mascot- Spot the dog home for the weekend.